myh999/imageddit/README.md

 $ cd imageddit
 ```

 2. Create a new database in your MySQL server and run the `server/create_tables.sql` script to create tables.
-Ensure that the MySQL server is running at POrt 3306.
+Ensure that the MySQL server is running at Port 3306.

 3. Go to the `client` folder and install dependencies
 ```bash